Need an EPC in Cheshunt?

 Can You Market A Property Without Having An EPC?

-Yes a property can be marketed without having an EPC but only subject to one having been booked to be done within 7 days.
+Yes a property may be marketed without having an EPC but only subject to one having actually been planned to be done within 7 days.
 If after making all reasonable efforts one cannot be done within that period, then a further 21 days is permitted to acquire one.

 Is It A Legal Requirement For An EPC When Renting?